GPTP-workshop/gptp-workshop.github.io/accommodations.md

 ## Blocks of rooms at reduced rates

 _As always, these are not reservations, just rooms set aside at a guaranteed rate.
 They can run out quickly!
-Book early [and use the appropriate codes (available only via the Slack team) to get reduced prices](https://gptp-workshops.slack.com/files/U0U5V2QJ0/F9HEM7FE3/2018_Lodging_details)._
+Book early and use the appropriate code (available only via the Slack team) to get reduced prices.
+Discount expires after April 15, 2019._

 ### [Kellogg Center](https://kelloggcenter.com/)